BlenderNewbie2020/MB-Lab-Decapitate-Humanoid/README.md

 Refactor vertex groups and remove redundancies.

 The head is currently _duplicated_.
 It needs to be separated and the shape keys for the body recalculated.
 Unless you're Zaphod Beeblebrox.

-# THIS IS A FIRST COMMIT: USE AT YOUR OWN RISK